I’m not ruled by a fear of death. The truth is I do have a fear… Why I’m not afraid of dying and what I fear the most?

-I believe heaven is a place I will go after my body dies.
 Will let this one rest for now.
-I believe in heaven.
+I believe in life beyond death.
 The thing is, one has to be dead to get there.
-So, I’m not afraid of dying… I look forward to going to heaven, but not now.
+So, I’m not afraid of dying… I look forward to life beyond death.

 My Greatest Fear

 My greatest fear is a life of insignificance.
 By insignificance I don’t mean fame.
 Screw fame.
 By insignificance I mean living a life that doesn’t make a difference.
 Possibly the saddest day in my life could be exiting this side of life without making a difference.

 I’m not afraid of dying, I’m afraid of living an insignificant life [Click to Tweet]